Good Faith Compliance

 GrayZone monitoring supports ongoing governance visibility.

+AI risk does not stay fixed after a policy is written.
 Tools change.
 Staff behavior changes.
 Regulations change.
 Professional guidance changes.
 Public expectations change.
 Client questions change.
 Insurance expectations change.

-GrayZone monitoring helps track governance exposure signals and identify where the organization may need to strengthen its position.
+GrayZone helps track governance exposure signals and identify where the organization may need to strengthen its position.

-This may include monitoring or review around:
+It may support review around:

 AI governance maturity